AxdeKlerk/Praise-The-Loud/Debugging.md

     This will help to avoid errors such as this one in the future by creating different classes for the singular and plural forms of the model name.
 More importantly to make sure that I use different names for the app name and the class name to avoid confusion.

+    - **Bug:** While integrating Cloudinary into my Django project, I encountered a TypeError when using os.environ.setdefault() in my env.py file.
+I had mistakenly passed only one argument instead of the required key-value pair.
+After correcting that, a second issue appeared — an IndentationError in settings.py.
+I had written an if statement to check for the presence of env.py but forgot to indent the import env line beneath it, which prevented the project from running.

+    - **Fix:**  I resolved the TypeError by replacing setdefault() with a direct environment variable assignment.
+I then resolved the IndentationError by indenting the import env line so it sat within the if block.

+    - **Lesson Learned:** Syntax errors like these can completely stop Django from running, even if the actual mistake is minor.
+I was reminded to pay close attention to indentation, especially in conditional blocks, and to always check that function calls are written with the correct number of arguments.
+Stepping through each issue methodically helped isolate and fix the problems without getting overwhelmed by the complexity of the project.

 ### 8.2 Logic Errors

 - **Bug:** Sign-up, login and logout templates not loading on server.